SAP/luigi/docs/user-settings.md

 #### icon

 - **type** string (optional)
-- **description** name of the icon, without the `sap-icon--` prefix or path to an image.
-It is also possible to use a picture instead of an icon via passing the right path to it.
+- **description** name of the icon, without the `sap-icon--` prefix.
+It is also possible to use an image instead of an icon by specifying its path.

 #### initials